 Former India TT coach Bhawani Mukherji no more

-Former India table tennis head coach Bhawani Mukherji died of an unspecified stomach ailment here on Friday.
+Former India Table tennis head coach Bhawani Mukherji died at his residence here on Friday.
 Mukherji, 68, is survived by his wife and a son.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)